Arizona Border Security and Community Recovery Act

 C. Admission to a center does not constitute a conviction or incarceration, and residents retain all civil rights not specifically limited for treatment purposes.

-D. The commission shall ensure geographic equity in service delivery, with particular attention to rural, border and tribal communities.
+D. The commission shall ensure geographic equity in service delivery, with priority given to tier 1 counties during the first five years.

 36-4106.
 Funding and public-private partnerships